scenee/FloatingPanel/README.md

 ## Requirements

-FloatingPanel is written in Swift 4.2.
-Compatible with iOS 10.0+
+FloatingPanel is written in Swift.
+It can be built by Xcode 9.4.1 or later.
+Compatible with iOS 10.0+.

 ## Installation